hippalectryon-0/sandboxie-docs/Content/ProtectedStorage.md

 (Note that Internet Explorer version 7 still encrypts this information, but no longer uses PStore to do it.
 Presumably this is an effort to hide the sensitive information from other programs -- most likely spyware that may be running in the same user account.)

 Sandboxie can provide its own implementation of PStore, for sandboxed applications.
-This is the default setting, unless altered in [Sandbox Settings > Applications > Web Browser](ApplicationsSettings.md#web-browser).
+This is the default setting, unless altered in [Sandbox Options > Applications > Web Browser](ApplicationsSettings.md#web-browser).

 The Sandboxie PStore is stored in the file _SbiePst.dat_ in the **sandboxed** _Windows_ folder.